-Most people who suffer from a subarachnoid hemorrhage are taken to hospital however diagnosis which is not straightforward is unfortunately sometimes missed even by specialist neurologists and neurosurgeons.
+Most people who suffer from a brain hemorrhage are taken to hospital however diagnosis which is not straightforward is unfortunately sometimes missed even by specialist neurologists and neurosurgeons.
 It is often not appreciated that the warning symptoms prior to a major hemorrhage occur in about 50% of all patients.
-If a subarachnoid hemorrhage is misdiagnosed and subsequent harm occurs then a claim for compensation for medical malpractice can be made against the doctor or hospital.
+If a brain hemorrhage is misdiagnosed and subsequent harm occurs then a claim for compensation for medical malpractice can be made against the doctor or hospital.
 A further area where compensation claims may arise in addition to mistakes made in diagnosis relates to treatment.
-Operations to repair the aneurysm can be negligently performed causing damage that would not otherwise have occurred.
-In addition there are other types of aneurysm that are often undetected by health care professionals including subdural hemorrhage and extradural hemorrhage which often occurs after head trauma.
+Operations to repair an aneurysm can be negligently performed causing damage that would not otherwise have occurred.
+In addition there are other types of aneurysm that are often undetected by health care professionals including subdural, subarachnoid and extradural hemorrhage which often occurs after head trauma.

-There are numerous warning symptoms may give an indication of a subarachnoid hemorrhage which may include:
+There are numerous warning symptoms may give an indication of a brain hemorrhage which may include:

 - nausea and/or vomiting

 - neck stiffness, low back pain, bilateral leg pain